-During the pilot run of the program, the four communities held a total of 266 conversations about self-esteem, with each conversation reaching up to 8K people at a time.
-Throughout the course of the pilot program, over 2,000 Guides were completed by participants.
+During the pilot run of the program, the four communities held a total of 266 conversations about self-esteem, with each conversation reaching up to 8,000 people at a time.
+Throughout the course of the pilot programme, over 2,000 Guides were completed by participants.

 Working with four Facebook Groups to share The Dove Self-Esteem Curriculum, the company was able to reach a greater audience than it could have otherwise.
-Through social impact tools like Mentorship and Guides, Dove was able to boost self-esteem knowledge and confidence. among parents and their children.
+Through social impact tools such as Mentorship and Guides, Dove was able to boost self-esteem knowledge and confidence. among parents and their children.

 "Building community is at the core of Facebook’s mission.
 Our community leaders build and lead groups to foster rich and meaningful connections among members.
 Parenting communities are among the fastest-growing groups on Facebook.
 Through this pilot we explored the effect of combining Dove’s self-esteem curriculum with the passion and expertise of our parenting communities to reach even more people.
 Our goal is to understand how our brands and communities can come together on Facebook to offer education, tools and support, with social impact and community at the core."